ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/README.md

     else:
         raise ArmorServiceInternalError(res.error_description, res.exit_code)
 ```
 The executer should copy and add this function in the script to make the software work correctly.
+Additionally, user can also refer to [this page](https://github.com/EmaroLab/armor/issues/7) to overcome the issues.

 ### Running